Rory O'Donnell, 1st Earl of Tyrconnell: Head of the clan O'Donnell

 Upon his older brother's death, O'Donnell succeeded him as King of Tyrconnell and Chief of the Clan O'Donnell.
 However, it appears he was never formally inaugurated with the traditional Gaelic rites.
 Having submitted in London to the newly crowned King James I, Rory, under the policy of surrender and regrant was required to renounce his traditional titles and was in return created as Earl of Tyrconnell per letters patent of 4 September 1603, with the subsidiary title Baron of Donegal reserved for his heir apparent.
 He was further granted the territorial Lordship of Tyrconnell per letters patent of 10 February 1604.
 Niall had himself inaugurated with the traditional Gaelic rites at Kilmacrennan.

+Rory was created 1st Earl of Tyrconnell on 29 September 1603.

 A 1614 Hiberno-Latin history of Donegal Abbey, however, criticized the title of Earl as, "how inferior to that with which the Prince of Tyrconnell used to be acclaimed on the sacred rock of Kilmacrenan!"